The Little Cannabis Glossary

 One of the SQDC’s cannabis categories.
 Hybrid plants are crosses of Indica and Sativa plants.
 They have a mix of characteristics from each species.
 Hybrid strains can be Indica-dominant, Sativa-dominant or a more or less equal mix of the two.

 A cannabis species and one of the SQDC’s cannabis categories.
-Its effects are usually described as calming, relaxing and even soporific.
+Its effects are usually described producing a state of calm, body heaviness, and drowsiness.

 Indica plants are usually short and bushy.
 The flower heads are typically compact and dense.